rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - [*Kentucky Route Zero*, Act V]

+> Carrington: ... well?
+Did you and the young man have a heart-to-heart conversation?
+How is he?
+> Harry: He's asleep.
+On the floor, with a roll of paper towels as a pillow.
+> Carrington: Ah... try to remember, Harry—
+> Harry: No, it's alright.
+Let him rest.

+- [*Kentucky Route Zero* Epilogue]

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.